tzhen002/411-blue-website/README.md

 # CS410 Team Blue Website

-Description: This repository was created to host the contents for a Group Website.
+This repository was created to host the contents for a Group Website.